Santa Monica College

 • Provides ongoing departmental support to collect and report grant related data; ensures grant documentation submitted complies with funding requirements and timelines.

 • Examples of essential duties are descriptive and not restrictive in nature, and are generally listed in descending order of importance.

-Experience and/or education of the same kind, level or amount as required in the minimum qualifications may be substituted on a year-for-year basis.
+Experience which provided the same kind, level and amount of experience as required in the minimum qualifications may be substituted on a year-for-year basis.